murpg/public-showcase-packer-vagrant/README.md

 ## Running Vagrant

-After adding the box into the Vagrant, you can simply type
+After adding the generated box to Vagrant, you can simply type

 ```shell
 $ vagrant up